trannguyenhung011086/autotest_ava_testcafe/README.md

 # E2E test for API & UI

-**Approach:** dockerize all test files to run test via docker container
+**Approach:** dockerize all test files and environments to run test via docker container

 _Precondition_